-LATIN AMERICA & THE CARIBBEAN

-Today, young people aged 15-29 make up the largest generation that Latin America and the Caribbean (LAC) region has ever seen - or will ever see.
+LATIN AMERICA & THE CARIBBEAN ADELANTE Today, young people aged 15-29 make up the largest generation that Latin America and the Caribbean (LAC) region has ever seen - or will ever see.
 The future of the region depends on this generation and the degree to which they recognize and reach their potential.
-Although this generation of young people is the region's most educated generation ever, it also faces critical challenges.
-At IYF, we are committed to prioritizing investments in young people to help them overcome these challenges.
-To learn more about IYFs evidence-based approaches, see Page 3.

-FIVE CHALLENGES IN LAC

-DELANTE

-The impacts of climate change - including changing precipitation patterns, rising temperatures, and increasingly intense and frequent storms - are putting rural and maritime communities and livelihoods at risk.
+FIVE CHALLENGES IN THE LAC REGION From agriculture to manufacturing, digital disruption has transformed industries, yet regional educational and training systems are not equipping young people with the 21st-century skills that employers require.
+This disruption and the resulting skills gap have only accelerated with the pandemic.
+The impacts of climate change -including changing precipitation patterns, rising temperatures, and increasingly intense and frequent storms- are putting rural and maritime communities and livelihoods at risk.
 More people than ever before are migrating, both within and beyond national boundaries.
 These shifting regional migration patterns present challenges for migrants' countries of origin, destination countries, and the communities they pass through.
 LAC has the highest homicide rate in the world, and this violence disproportionally affects young people - 77% of deaths among young men in the region are caused by violence.
 Gender-based violence also skyrocketed during the pandemic.

-The window of opportunity for this generation is rapidly closing: 14% of young people remain outside of school, training, or the labor market.
-Moreover, young people that are in the labor market face an unemployment rate of 18%, triple the rate of adults.
+The window of opportunity for this generation is closing fast.
+By 2024, 19.7% of young people will not be in school, training or work.
+Moreover, young people who are in the labor market face an unemployment rate of 13.6%, twice the rate of adults.
+Although this generation of young people is the region's most educated generation ever, it also faces critical challenges.
+At IYF, we are committed to prioritizing investments in young people to help them overcome these challenges.
+To learn more about IYF's evidence-based approaches, see Page 3.